Photo by Christina @ wocintechchat.com on Unsplash

 Neglecting Agent Well-being

 High expectations without support can lead to burnout.
-Ensure your agents have the resources they need to succeed.
+Ensure agents have the resources, coaching, and autonomy they need.

 Leveraging AI for Enhanced QA Measurement